Through awareness of thought patterns and behaviours, you'll learn to remove the blocks, and move towards true self-awareness and happiness.

 Gestalt therapy is grounded in awareness and centred in the present.

 What that means is that even though we might be talking about a past event or a future concern, the therapist will always bring it back to the here and now.

 Gestalt therapy treats issues such as anxiety, depression, stress, self-esteem, relationship difficulties, loss and grief, and trauma.

 The word “Gestalt” means whole.
 People are whole entities consisting of body, mind, and soul, and are best understood when viewed through their own eyes; not by looking back into the past but by bringing the past into the present.

 Gestalt Therapist Micki Mayo

-Micki is a certified yoga teacher with over 15 years’ experience in group and private settings.
-Based in Melbourne, she specialises in the treatment of anxiety, depression and trauma through yoga and mindfulness practises.
+Micki completed her Master’s degree in Gestalt Therapy in 2019.
+She is also a certified yoga teacher with over 15 years’ experience in group and private settings.
+Based in Melbourne, she specialises in the treatment of anxiety, depression and trauma through psychotherapy, yoga and mindfulness practises.

 Micki is passionate about integrating yoga and mindfulness into mental health and trauma treatment.
 She has worked with victims of sexual assault, war veterans and their families, and people with alcohol or drug addiction.

 Micki has an interest in trauma and treatment-resistant Post Traumatic Stress Disorder (PTSD).
 She is a qualified Trauma Center Trauma Sensitive Yoga (TCTSY) teacher.